 The driver is SP1498.
 It has a second order crossover with the drivers connected in reverse polarity, and a zobel on the mid-woofer.
 The crossover mounts directly onto the woofer terminals.
 The prominent mid-bass can be tamed with acoustic damping foam, cut to shape, and inserted at both ends of the reflex tube.
 For my taste, the foam is 2cm deep at the internal input end and 4cm deep at the output end.
 The mushy treble is fixed by adding MKP1837 or Relcap RTE bypasses on the electrolytic caps.

 The tweeter has a 2.2uF series cap and a 0.4mH shunted inductor.
 The mid-woofer has 0.68mH series inductor with a 12uF shunted cap, and a zobel shunt of 8.2R + 15uF.
 It’s not unusual and should be relatively easy to upgrade to bi-amping.
+The issue is the need to change the components – the main inductor for the mid-woofer is a ferrite core and all the caps are electrolytics, most with a +/-20% tolerance.
+I measured them and only one had the correct value – all the others were at the limit of their tolerance.
+That’s a huge variation and means the two speakers sound similar but not the same.

 The sub amplifier was as cheap as the transformer on its own so I didn’t expect much.
 And the original amp didn’t take long to blow up so I replaced it with a mosfet “L7”.
+It sounds great – very clean, smooth, enjoyable tonal quality.

 “L7” LJM Design.
 Output power 150W @ 8R DC +/-56V, 300W @ 4R.